2021 NCAA men's volleyball tournament

-The 2021 NCAA Men's National Collegiate Volleyball Tournament was the 51st edition of the NCAA Men's National Collegiate Volleyball Championship, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
+The 2021 NCAA men's volleyball tournament was the 51st edition of the NCAA men's volleyball tournament, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
 The single-elimination tournament began with a play-in match.
 The entire tournament was hosted by Ohio State University from May 3 to 8, 2021 at Covelli Center in Columbus, Ohio.
 Hawaii won its first title by defeating BYU 3–0 (their 2002 title was vacated due to NCAA violations).

 Bids

 The tournament field was announced on NCAA.com Sunday, April 25, 2021 at 1 p.m.
 EDT.